I get asked a LOT of questions ever since I started travel blogging, and one of the top 5 questions that I receive is: (How I Afford to Travel)

 – – –

 After I quit my job to chase after my travel dreams, I managed to afford a travel lifestyle with my own effort and money by doing three main things: online work, travel blogging, and “travel hacks”.

-Aside from those, some people have subtly made distinct innuendos as well, but no, I did NOT have some sort of ‘sugar daddy’, ‘sugar mommy’ or ‘sugar whatever’ who was (or is) giving me cash — as an individual, I never liked depending on other people and that holds especially true ever since I graduated from university.
+Aside from these things, some people have subtly made distinct innuendos as well, but no, I did NOT have some sort of ‘sugar daddy’, ‘sugar mommy’ or ‘sugar whatever’ who was (or is) giving me cash.
+As an individual, I never liked depending on other people and that holds especially true ever since I graduated from university.

 Now, a part of you might think that I got to where I am today because I was lucky… but I beg to differ.
 “Luck” had NOTHING to do with what I did.
-I worked hard and sacrificed a TON to get to where I am today, so please don’t invalidate all of what I’ve been through.
+I worked hard and sacrificed a TON to get to where I am today, so saying that I was “lucky” sort of invalidates all of what I’ve been through.

 Even if there were random but perfect opportunities that came my way, think about it: those opportunities would have just been ‘missed’ if I haven’t responded well enough.
 So it’s not really all about luck.